 “I spoke of my midday meals, which were as tasteless as anything, being composed of potatoes and other vegetables (nearly always cabbage and carrots) merely boiled.” – Savitri Devi

-Aryan clay pot: suitable for boiling – just add cereal, water and heat!
-(Can also be used for steaming, another Aryan cooking method.)
+Aryan clay pot (better than metal pots): suitable for boiling – just add cereal, water and heat!
+(Can also be used for steaming, another Aryan cooking method (alternative to baking).)

 Whereas dry-cooking methods easily cause charring of the food, boiling does not destroy nutrition.
 What it does is transfer most of the nutrition from the food solids to the water during boiling, creating stock.
 It is discarding the stock that causes the nutrition to be lost.
 Aryan cooking must therefore not discard the stock, but instead serve it as part of the meal, either together with the solids (ie. a broth), or separately as a beverage.
 Towards the end of the meal, the stock (or water if no stock is available) should be used to rinse one’s eating bowl and then drunk, thereby minimizing food waste due to adhesion of food to the inside surface of the bowl.
 The word “supper” derives from “soup”.

 “Where is the good old one-dish meal of the past?
 Nothing so vulgar exists any more — it has disappeared, like the good old honest soup!” – Adolf Hitler

 NSDAP bringing Aryan food back into fashion.